-To report a fire call Barnard Public Safety at 212-854-6666 or dial 88 from a campus telephone, if off campus dial 911.
+To report a fire call Barnard Public Safety at 212-854-6666 or dial 88 from a campus telephone, if off campus dial 911 or activate a blue light call box.

 If you discover a fire in a campus building IMMEDIATELY pull the nearest fire alarm as you exit the building and follow Evacuation of Building Procedures.